 "Order ahead is a huge fraud problem.
 Chargebacks and food wasted."

 One of the most important findings we discovered based on our research is that the customer would spend a considerable amount of time waiting in the line before she gets to order her sandwich.
-The business also lose sales when customers see the line outside and decided to go somewhere else to get their sandwiches.
-This is because the customer often go to Subway when he/she needs a quick meal and
+The business also loses sales when customers see the line outside and decided to go somewhere else to get their sandwiches.
+This is because the customer often goes to Subway when he/she needs a quick meal and

 doesn't have time to hang around.
 This insight helped orient our solution in designing something that can help remove the line in the stores.

 In our interviews with Subway customers, we found that most of the customers order the same stuff every time they visit the store, or just alternate between two or three things on the menu.
 One of the customers told us that he wishes the sandwich artist could remember his order since it would make the whole experience faster and delightful.